arbrown110/Homecoming/README.md

 # HomeComing
 HomeComing is a way to pay homage on a small scale to the homecoming season for Colleges and Universities.
 Users are able to represent their school and add a soundtrack to match their Homecoming mood.
-T

 ## General Information